Skip to content

 Pre and post-filtering

 LanceDB supports filtering of query results based on metadata fields.
 By default, post-filtering is performed on the top-k results returned by the vector search.
 However, pre-filtering is also an option that performs the filter prior to vector search.
-This can be useful to narrow down on the search space on a very large dataset to reduce query latency.
+This can be useful to narrow down the search space of a very large dataset to reduce query latency.

 const _result = await tbl